PreethamCP/Custom-8-Bit-Microprocessor/README.md

 ## 📬 Contact / Author

 Created by Preetham — feel free to open issues or PRs for improvements.

-I tried made it without using chatgpt and with little reference form other as i wanted to try making without anyones help So there will be many areas where many things can be improved
+I attempted to build this project entirely on my own, with only minimal reference from others(including chatgpt),while trying to keep it as simple as possible, as I wanted to challenge myself and understand every part of the design.
+Because of that, there may be areas that can be improved — suggestions and contributions are welcome!